 Susan O'Donnell Black, CFRE

-Susan Black, CFRE brings over 20 years of experience in fundraising, public relations and organizational leadership experience to Allene Professional Fundraising.
+Susan Black, CFRE brings 25 years of experience in fundraising, public relations and organizational leadership experience to Allene Professional Fundraising.
 Susan has a Bachelor's and Master's degree in political science from Mary Baldwin College and the University of Richmond, respectively.
 Her career in development began at Marietta College and she went on to gain experience at Easter Seals of Central Ohio and the Epilepsy Foundation of Central Ohio before serving as Vice-President of Advancement for five years at St. Vincent Family Centers in Columbus, OH.
 She began Allene Professional Fundraising in 2008 to bring her expertise to the wider non-profit community and help struggling non-profits identify strategies that will allow them to reach their potential.
 She is a member of the Association of Fundraising Professionals and the Kiwanis Club of Columbus.
 She received her Certified Fundraising Executive designation in 2006, 2009 and 2012.
 Her book Help!
 They Want Me to Fundraise! was published in 2014.

 What is a CFRE?
 CFRE refers to the Certified Fundraising Executive designation, a mark of distinction among fundraising professionals as one of the highest certifications that can be achieved in the field.
 Persons with a CFRE have been subjected to a thorough performance review and extensive examination and must maintain their accreditation every three years through continuing education credits, service to the profession, teaching or publication, and high performance.